Podcast: Play in new window | Download

 Tips and considerations for a DIYer when building a deck

 What are some of the skills needed to build a deck?
 The Handyguys, Brian & Paul, discuss what it takes.
-The conclusion – if you are handy you could build a deck and save some money in the process.
-If you are building a second floor deck or if you deck is high you may want to consider having someone do the framing.
-Height ads complexity plus safety may be a concern.
-Listen to the Podcast for the full discussion.
+The conclusion: If you are handy you could build a deck and save some money in the process.
+If you are building a second floor deck or if you deck is high, you may want to consider having someone do the framing.
+Height adds complexity and safety may be a concern.
+Listen to the podcast for the full discussion.

 The Handyguys wrap up the discussion talking about comprehensive landscape design.
 You may want to consider hiring a landscape designer to help you come up with a complete plan including hardscape, plants, shrubs and lighting.